rilldata/rill/docs/docs/install/binary.md

 _Note: Rill is temporarily unavailable on Windows.
 We're working on bringing Rill back to Windows soon._

-## CLI commands
+## Nuance for manually download binaries
-To start the application you need to open the terminal and `cd` to the directory where the application is located.
-You can now use Rill's [CLI](../cli.md) commands.
+Installing the Rill binary manually doesn't give you the ablity to use Rill globally.
+Instead, you should open the terminal and `cd` to the directory where the application is located.
+You can now use Rill's [CLI](../cli.md) commands as expected.
 ```
 cd downloads
 rill init